Welcome! We are sitting in a waterfront garden today.

-There is a beautiful cool breeze & shaded area to sit under on this hot Aussie summer’s day, the Sailing Club are out on the bay in a race around the point & back.
+There is a beautiful cool breeze & shaded area to sit under on this hot Aussie summer’s day, the Sailing Club with their sail boats are out on the bay in a race around the point & back.

 Sharing your soul

-How could they possibly not understand a word of what you just said & taken offense as well!
+How could they possibly not understand a word of what you just said & taken offence as well!
 Hmmmm!

 Dialects within Relationships